South Carolina Highway 118

 South Carolina Highway 118 (SC 118) is a 13.180 mi state highway in the U.S. state of South Carolina.
-The highway is a beltway around downtown Aiken.
+The highway, in combination with SC 302, create a non-freeway beltway around downtown Aiken.
 The highway is officially designated on the road around the southwestern, western, and northern sides of the city.
-However, it is also concurrent with SC 302 on its southeastern quadrant.
+The southeastern portion of the beltway is part of SC 302, which is the termini of SC 118.

 Route description

 According to the South Carolina Department of Transportation, SC 118 begins at an intersection with SC 302 (Silver Bluff Road) in southern Aiken, within Aiken County.
 It travels to the west-northwest, concurrent with SC 19 Truck.
 The two highways travel north of Houndslake Country Club and Aiken Elementary School before heading to the north-northwest.
 They cross over the Sand River.
 They also intersect SC 421 (Augusta Road).
 Just afterward, they travel underneath a railroad bridge and intersect U.S. Route 1 (US 1) and US 78 (Jefferson Davis Highway/Richland Avenue).
 At this intersection, US 1 Truck/US 78 Truck join the concurrency.
 They briefly travel outside of the city limits of Aiken.
 The four highways curve to the northeast and travel through University of South Carolina Aiken.
 At University Parkway, they re-enter Aiken.
 Just after Vaucluse Road, they curve to the east-southeast.
 Just before Arbor Court, they curve to the southeast.
 They curve to the east-southeast and intersect SC 19 (Laurens Street).